Written by: DreamMeaning Editorial Team

 What does it mean if I dream about abandoned fog repeatedly?

-Recurring dreams of fog might indicate ongoing unresolved issues or emotions, suggesting a need for deeper reflection and emotional processing.
+Recurring dreams of abandoned fog might suggest ongoing feelings of uncertainty or unresolved issues, highlighting the need for deeper self-reflection.

 Dreams often appear during change